Last Updated: November 7, 2023

 Schools registering under the NEW standards require 150 hours taught by Lead Trainers (with the E-RYT 500 designation).
 RYS’s can have up to five lead trainers in their school.
 50 hours can be taught by other specialists in the educational category.

-At Ambassador Yoga, our goal is to support experienced yoga teachers to offer YA Registered Yoga Teacher Training, so the YA changes are big news to us.
+At Ambassador Yoga, our goal is to support experienced yoga teachers to offer YA Registered Yoga Teacher Training, so the YA changes are big news with new opportunities for teachers.

 Do the Yoga Alliance Changes Affect You?